Ready to join my Latin American adventure?

 Hey hey hey!
 I’m Lozzy, a late-twenties British gallivanter who’s just a little obsessed with all that Latin America has to offer.
 I want to first say thanks so much for visiting my small corner of the internet; I hope you’ll find it informative, aesthetically-pleasing and maybe even a teeny bit funny.

 During my travels in Latin America, I’ve worked my butt off to compile bitesize country summaries, destination guides, 2-week itineraries, best of LatAm listicles and general tips for travel to help you on your own adventures whilst also keeping you mildly entertained.
 I hope these help you whether you’re just planning a 2-week holiday to a certain country or if you have the opportunity to travel full-time.
+Before you travel to this region, you definitely need to have a read of my South America backpacking must-knows for all the hints and tips.
 Plus, for those who love beer and/or branding, there is a South American beer guide written by my old travel buddy, Andy (more on him later).